-A new peer c in tub $t_c > 1$ selects a trading partner for round r using two verifiable pseudo-random numbers, $rand_1$ and $rand_2$.
+A new peer c in tub $t_c > 1$ selects a trading partner for round r using two verifiable pseudo-random numbers, $rand_1$ and $rand_2$ .
 First, c uses $rand_1$ to select a tub, exponentially weighting the selection towards its own tub.
-If c selects a tub $t < t_c - 1$, then c can trade with any peer in tub t that is also in c's view.
-If c selects either its own tub or the one immediately preceding its tub, then c uses $rand_2$ to make the final selection. c maps $rand_2$ to a bin starting from the first bin in tub t - 1 and ending with c's own bin.
-From the selected bin, c can trade with any peer in its view.
+If c selects a tub $t < t_c - 1$ , then c can trade with any peer in tub t that is also in c's view.
+If t selects either its own tub or the one immediately preceding its tub, then t uses t uses t to make the final selection. t maps t to a bin starting from the bin in tub t and ending with t own bin.
+From the selected bin, t can trade with any peer in its view.

 If every peer always knew the global list, then it would be straight-forward to select and verify trading partners.
 Fortunately, this global knowledge is unnecessary: to select trading partners, a newly joined peer only needs to know the peers in its own view, the epoch in which those peers joined the system, and the indices of those peers in the global list.
-When a peer c joins the system, c obtains such information directly from the tracker.
+When a peer c joins the system, c obtains such a list directly from the tracker.